Christmas Day is the perfect day for a trip to the movies

-BATON ROUGE, LA (WVLA/WGMB) – It’s a beautiful Christmas morning and your friends and family over at WVLA/WGMB would like to wish you a Merry Christmas and Happy Holidays.
+BATON ROUGE, LA (WVLA/WGMB) – It’s a beautiful Christmas Day and we would like to wish you a Merry Christmas and Happy Holidays.

 We hope you all enjoy a day of food, family, friends and fellowship.